 Often laminate companies have a sealant that they manufacture or recommend for people to use.
 Start with that brand before branching out.
 It is important to keep in mind that adding a sealant can double the time it takes to install the floor, as adding sealant to each laminate plank will add up.

 Timing is everything here, as you will more than likely have excess sealant that needs to be cleaned up.
 Make sure that you clean this up as soon as possible because most of the different kinds of waterproof seals harden very quickly.
 Of course, prevention is the key to make sure you don't end up with globs of dried adhesive, so be careful when you are using these kinds of products.

 3. Caulk the Expansion Gap

 Another option is to just caulk the areas most at risk for water damage.
 By caulking the expansion gaps by walls and fixtures, you can keep the laminate floor in peak condition by preventing water from getting into the areas that are most vulnerable to water infiltration.

-Often when items are spilled, liquid can run into the cracks of the flooring, however small they may be.
-So, preemptively calking the expansion gaps with silicone caulk will prevent liquid from soaking in through cracks and ruining the floors.
-Plus, because silicone is flexible, your floors do still have the ability to expand slightly, if needed, without chipping or warping.
+Often when items are spilled, the liquid can run into the cracks of the flooring, however small they may be.
+Preemptively calking the expansion gaps with silicone caulk will prevent liquid from soaking in through cracks and ruining the floors.
+Plus, because silicone is flexible, your floors do still have the ability to expand slightly without chipping or warping.